Los Angeles Boating Accident and maritime Attorney

 causes of boating related injuries and deaths

 The United States Coast Guard estimates that boat operators with a blood alcohol concentration above .10 are more than 10 times as likely to be killed in a boating accident than an operator who has not been drinking.
-In California, alcohol was involved in 38% of fatal boating accidents in 2004.
+In California, alcohol was involved in 38% of fatal boating accidents historically.
 Two-thirds of these fatality victims were passengers.

 While most boating accidents are preventable, the majority of them are caused by operator error, inexperience, or inattention.
 Other boat accidents may be the result of negligent behavior while operating a watercraft such as speeding or boating while intoxicated.
 Many people simply underestimate the dangers of operating a personal watercraft that can often lead to a catastrophic boating accident.